GoogleCloudPlatform/professional-services-data-validator/README.md

 Below is the command syntax for row validations.
 In order to run row level validations you need to pass `--hash` flag which will specify the fields of the custom query result that will be concatenated and hashed.
+The primary key should be included in the SELECT statement of both source_query.sql and target_query.sql

 Below is the command syntax for custom query row validations.